hibukki/obsidian_incremental_reading/README.md

 Try to use features from [ts-fsrs](https://github.com/open-spaced-repetition/ts-fsrs) when possible, including using their recommendations and defaults.
 It is a well respected library, so if we can conform to their standards, let's do it.

+### Performance

+TL;DR: Maintainability is more important than performance.

+Specifically, we assume for now:

+1. Not too many notes (so it's ok to go over all of them to look for the next high priority one.
+Simpler than e.g a heap)
+2. The obsidian notes are local files, access is very fast (so we can use them as the source of truth and not rely on cache)

 ## License

 MIT